SEVEN STEPS TO THE REST OF GOD

 The righteous suffer many afflictions and tribulations.
 Christ delivers us from every affliction but we must pray without ceasing.

-Before I was afflicted I went astray: but now have I kept thy word.
-(Psalm 119:67)
+Before I was afflicted I went astray, but now I keep your word.
+(Psalms 119:67)

 The Judgment Seat of Christ began as soon as He ascended to the right hand of the Father.
 The Scripture states that the time “is come.”
 As we understand it, the Christian Era is a period of judgment, beginning with those who are the closest to the Lord.